BellGasp/ember-table-data/README.md

 If you provide a list of comparators in the filters, we will match the internalName and the type.
 If you provide a label and/or a valueForQuery, we will override the default one with the new value.

-If you use a globalization system, do not forget to make a computed that watch the locale for your new comparators to have the label change when change language.
+If you use a globalization system, do not forget to make a computed that watches the locale for your new comparators to have the label change when changing language.

 ```hbs
 {{#tableData.filter properties=properties comparators=userComparators as |filter|}}